A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes: Demonstrations and Experiments

 For our first set of tests, we moved the end effector to specified targets.
 The reconfigurable nature of the bend position allows us to produce configurations with a long $\ell_{1,2}$ and/or a short $\ell_{1,2}$.
 This capability can allow for more flexibility in task planning for the manipulator during deployment.
 For example, we can envision the benefits of having a configuration like that in Fig.~\ref{fig:MultipleShapes}a) i) where $\ell_2$ can extend as required to tackle tasks in which the object to be grasped is recessed in a confined space, such as within a small crevice.

 Figure~\ref{fig:MultipleShapes}a) shows two examples of the manipulator end effector successfully reaching specified target positions.
-For the examples shown in \ref{fig:MultipleShapes}a), we commanded the end effector to coordinates (9~in, 33~in) and (3~in, 33~in) for i) and ii), respectively.
-This translates to (22.9 cm, 83.8 cm) and (7.6 cm, 83.8 cm), respectively.
-We verified the end effector position using a gridded background whose grid squares were scaled to be 3~in by 3~in (7.6~cm by 7.6~cm).
+For the examples shown in Fig.~\ref{fig:MultipleShapes}a), we verified the end effector position using a 3~in by 3~in grid.
+We commanded the end effector to coordinates (22.9 cm, 83.8 cm) and (7.6 cm, 83.8 cm) for i) and ii), respectively.